Back to Stories

 When Your Parent Has PTSD: What No One Talks About

-Sol·7 min read·March 2026
+Sol·7 min read·2026-03-15

 Growing up around a dysregulated nervous system shapes yours too.
 If your parent has PTSD, you've been carrying more than you realize.
 The reading of rooms, the bracing before doors open, the staying small.
 That's not a personality.
 That's an inheritance.

-Other people call this being observant or sensitive.
-What it actually is, often, is a nervous system that learned that safety required tracking.
+You learned to know what kind of day it was by the way the front door closed.
+You learned to be useful, or invisible, or funny, depending on what the room needed.
+Other people called this being sensitive.
+What it actually was, often, is a nervous system that learned that safety required constant tracking.
 That tracking didn't stop when you grew up.
-It just stopped being obvious.
+It just stopped being visible.

 The relief and the grief of having a name for it